ceddlyburge/notes-from-talks/software-craftsmanship-2019/john smart bdd in action.md

 uses screen play pattern
 uses serenity, which supports screen play pattern. there is also a javascript version

-screenpla approach is to model user interface rather than user interface
+screenplay approach is to model user interface rather than use interface
 - I think this is similar to something nat pryce presented, he wrote a translation language for the tests
 - I think he also then used the translation langue in the ui and the back end etc